 It is not just in the King’s diaries, history also lies embedded in the lives of ordinary men and women who serve the King.
 For example, a few pages devoted to Swami Vivekananda in Discovery of India, hardly reveals much about Pandit Jawaharlal Nehru’s connection to Swami and his mentors.
 Swami Vivekananda and Jawaharlal’s father, Motilal Nehru were Freemasons, even this fact is inadequate to understand Swami’s influence on Nehru.

-However, Swami direct impact on Nehru’s life comes out more clearly after thorough reading of - Grish N Mehra (2007), Nearer Heaven than Earth: The Life and Times of Boshi Sen and Gertrude Emerson Sen - and Pravrajika Prabuddhaprana (1990), Tantine, the Life of Josephine MacLeod: friend of Swami Vivekananda.
+However, Swami direct impact on Nehru’s life comes out more clearly after a thorough reading of - Grish N Mehra (2007), Nearer Heaven than Earth: The Life and Times of Boshi Sen and Gertrude Emerson Sen - and Pravrajika Prabuddhaprana (1990), Tantine, the Life of Josephine MacLeod: a friend of Swami Vivekananda.

-The two biographies takes us through the life of a little known Indian agricultural scientist Boshi Sen and his American wife Gertrude Emerson and their transnational links.
+The two biographies take us through the life of a little known Indian agricultural scientist Boshi Sen and his American wife Gertrude Emerson and their transnational links.
 Much like the Swami Vivekananda, Boshi’s magnetic personality drew people from politics and high society towards him.
 The major difference between the two was that their common mentors in the West projected Swami as a leader and Boshi as a loyal worker.

 Boshi and Gertrude were ‘among Nehru's many nonofficial friends.’
 The Sens saw Nehru ‘with steady affection, clearly, with a sort of unclouded and imperturbable loyalty.’
 (Sheean.
 1960: 254)